davipatti/artEx/aftEctComp_userGuide.md

 ## Installation

-Written and tested in version 2.7.8 but may work in others.
+Written and tested in Python 2.7.8 (but may work in others).
 Go [here](https://www.python.org/downloads/) to download Python and for information on it’s installation.

 You will need to install [DendroPy](https://pythonhosted.org/DendroPy/).